-• External devices generating strong electromagnetic fields can cause operational problems in the pulse generator that include, but are not limited to: cessation of or intermittent bradycardia pacing, and inadvertent antitachycardia pacing, cardioversion, or defibrillation.
+External devices generating strong electromagnetic fields can cause operational problems in the pulse generator that include: cessation of or intermittent bradycardia pacing, and inadvertent antitachycardia pacing, cardioversion, or defibrillation.
 Additionally, high-energy induced or conducted currents can reset the programmed parameters and damage the pulse generator and tissue surrounding the implanted lead electrodes.